Coronavirus Update:What patients and families need to know

 - Grand Rounds: Hospital-wide conference held on Wednesday morning from September to June which draws nationally recognized speakers and leaders of innovation to Children’s National.

 - Chief Lecture Series: Chief-led curriculum held on Wednesday mornings in July and August that focuses on a variety of practical clinical and communicative skills.

 - Mock Codes: Every other month, Emergency Department faculty lead small groups of residents through mock code scenarios; monthly mock codes also take place on acute care units simulated codes led by Emergency Department faculty which occur monthly and allow residents of all training levels to work together to hone emergent medical practice.
 Additionally, ICU rotations conduct monthly multidisciplinary unit-based mock codes.

 - Simulation Sessions: Monthly sessions for residents on inpatient teams held in a state-of-the-art simulation center.

 - Night Team Teaching: Nightly teaching sessions for our intern night team taught by the night senior residents and attendings.

-Children’s National recognizes that easily accessible, high-fidelity, self-directed education is vital to resident education.
+Children’s National recognizes that easily accessible, high-fidelity and self-directed education is vital to resident education.
 In response to this need, a team of dedicated and education-focused information technology experts have created ResidentBook, a robust web-based educational portal that is also integrated into our electronic medical record system.
 ResidentBook is the central repository for all residency and rotation-specific information and also serves as the home for a wide selection of popular medical resources.
 ResidentBook additionally provides our residents with interactive educational modules and resources designed to enhance learning through targeted, self-direction.
 Our team of information technology experts continually work to identify educational needs and improve ResidentBook with innovative solutions.